I came across this fascinating article below and would love to hear your thoughts on it!

 11. Vary the exercises

 Activities of daily living are never constant.
 Sudden forces, unexpected circumstances and variability always occur.
 People need to be able to cope with change and need training in a variety of positions and situations.
-Movement needs to progress to incorporate whole body movements, different speeds and functional movements that replicate their normal daily activities.
+Movement needs to progress to incorporate whole-body movements, different speeds and functional movements that replicate their normal daily activities.

 12. Exercise regularly

-All research on brain plasticity shows that long periods of regular training is required to strengthen preferred neuronal pathways.
+All research on brain plasticity shows that long periods of regular training are required to strengthen preferred neuronal pathways.
 Likewise, regular training is also required to maintain strength and fitness levels, particularly in the sedentary Western world.
 Movement is essential for good tissue health.

 Exercise rehabilitation requires retraining of movement patterns and strategies, so the focus must be on the quality of movement rather than the quantity of movement.
 Some of the principles of exercise training, such as the overload principle, can be utilised in exercise rehabilitation.
-But where a patient needs to relearn correct movement patterns, focussing on quantity-based exercises has the potential to aggravate and exacerbate.
+But where a patient needs to relearn correct movement patterns, focusing on quantity-based exercises has the potential to aggravate and exacerbate.

 Professional supervision is vital during exercise rehabilitation to ensure that the above parameters are being applied and monitored.
-An adequately small ratio of practitioner to patients is required to provide accuracy, feedback, reassurance and progression.
+An adequately small ratio of practitioners to patients is required to provide accuracy, feedback, reassurance and progression.
 Finding appropriately trained exercise professionals is central to ensuring clients receive optimal outcomes.